-- 1. IRAS-PAT The Pretrial Assessment Tool shall be completed in accordance with policy #65.2 Pretrial Pre-Arraignment Screening on those individuals in the pretrial target population. - 2.
+- 1. IRAS-PAT The Pretrial Assessment Tool shall be completed on those individuals in the pretrial target population in accordance with policy CHAPTER 65.12 PRE-ARRAIGNMENT SCREENING AND RISK ASSESSMENT. - 2.
 IRAS-CSST The Community Supervision Screening Tool shall be completed on all adult clients referred for post-sentence community supervision as follows: - a.
 Completed at intake/orientation; or - b.
 Completed if the client is being immediately transferred to another jurisdiction for community supervision; or - c.
 Completed if the client is transferred in for Court Alcohol and Drug services only and the IRAS-CSST (or IRAS-CST) was not completed by the sending agency. - d.
-Not to be used for: - (1) Clients referred for Presentence Investigation (PSI); or - (2) Clients subject to an automatic override per policy; or - (3) Problem Solving Court (PSC) participants; or - (4) Pretrial Services defendants; or - (5) Post-conviction Community Alternative Supervision (CASP) Levels 2-5 (Home Detention) participants. - 3.
-IRAS-CST The Community Supervision Tool is generally used by all POs supervising adult clients with the exception of the Pretrial Services Division.
-The IRAS-CST shall be completed on adult clients referred for post-sentence supervision as follows: - a.
-Completed for all clients referred for PSI; - b.
-Completed on clients scoring "High" on the CSST unless the client is being transferred out; - c.
-Completed on clients subject an automatic override per policy; - d.
-Completed on all PSC participants; - e.
+Not to be used for: - (1) Persons referred for Presentence Investigation (PSI); or - (2) Persons subject to an automatic override per policy; or - (3) Problem Solving Court (PSC) Program participants; or - (4) Pretrial Services Program defendants; or - (5) Post-conviction Community Alternative Supervision (CASP) Levels 2-5 (Home Detention) participants. - 3.
+IRAS-CST The Community Supervision Tool is generally used by all POs supervising adult clients/program participants referred to the Department for post-sentence community supervision.
+The IRAS-CST shall be completed on adult clients/program participants referred for post-sentence supervision as follows: - a.
+Completed for all persons referred for PSI; - b.
+Completed on persons scoring "High" on the CSST unless the person is being transferred out; - c.
+Completed on persons subject an automatic override per policy; - d.
+Completed on all PSC Program participants; - e.
 Completed on all post-conviction CASP Level 2-5 (Home Detention) participants; and - f.
-Completed when client scores "Low" on the CSST, but additional information is discovered that may indicate an increased risk for a client. - 4.
+Completed when person scores "Low" on the CSST, but additional information is discovered that may indicate an increased risk for a person. - 4.
 IRAS-ST The Static Tool shall only be completed on those individuals who are unavailable to be interviewed for the preferred IRAS tool and a risk assessment is necessary or has been ordered by the Court.
 For example, an individual may refuse to participate in a presentence investigation interview or the individual may have absconded prior to sentencing and is unavailable for an interview.
 When the individual is available for interview the preferred IRAS tool shall be utilized. - 5.
 Exceptions Completion of the IRAS shall not be required for individuals who are: - a.
 Placed on administrative/non-reporting/unsupervised probation by the Court from the beginning of the individual's sentence; or - b.
-Referred to the Department from other agencies for program-specific reasons that do not include community supervision (i.e. PRIME only); or - c.
+Referred to the Department from other agencies for program-specific reasons that do not include community supervision (i.e. PRIME for Life classes only); or - c.
 Only required to complete community service work; or - d.
 Ordered by the Court not to have an IRAS completed.